Character Classes

 )+

-But this very verbose and still only matches lowercase letters.
+But this is very verbose and still only matches lowercase letters.
 We programmers tend to be lazy, so there must be a more convenient solution!

 Character ranges